You want to know how to start a blog, but more importantly, you want to know how to start a blog and actually make money from it, right?

 - My Blueprint For Building a Profitable Blog

-In order to set up a blog (the right way) there are 2 things you’ll absolutely need – a domain name & some web hosting.
+In order to start a blog (the right way), there are 2 things you’ll absolutely need – a domain name & some web hosting.

 Now you might have heard that you can start a blog for free, and whilst that’s true – let me explain why you shouldn’t do it…